PatrickFernandesdaConceicao/Test2Feature/README.md

 # Test2Feature
-This tool that objective show the test traceability for feature in systems HCSs.
+This tool that objective show the test traceability for feature in systems HCSs sass.

 ## First steps: